-Instead of using $W^+(h)$ containing the vertices with positive labels, we could have used the set $W^-(h)$ which contains the vertices with negative labels.
+Instead of using the vertices with positive labels, we could have used the vertices with negative labels in the construction of the set $W^+(h)$.
 Doing so gives a different, although equally valid, isosurface.
 However, using positive labels for some cases and negative labels for others can result in mismatches on the boundaries of the hypercubes.
-This was essentially the problem discovered by Durst in the original marching cubes algorithm [5].
+This was essentially the problem discovered by Durst in the original marching cubes algorithm [4].

-2.2 Alternative Construction
+2.2 Alternative construction